OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-service-testing/instructions.md

 [official Kafka Documentation](https://kafka.apache.org/documentation/#api).

 To consume messages from a stream, the messages need to be deserialized from bytes.
 Kafka has its own default deserializer, but a custom deserializer is provided for you.
-The deserializer is configured to the consumerâ€™s **valueDeserializer** and is implemented in the **SystemLoad** class.
+The deserializer is configured to the consumer's **valueDeserializer** and is implemented in the **SystemLoad** class.